kelvinsekx/portfolio/src/content/articles/hello-world/index.md

 ## **closing note**

 Thank you for reading thus far.
-I have something you should check out --ellie goulding army-- that the song I was litsening to when I made this post.
+I have something you should check out --ellie goulding army-- that was the song I was litsening to when I made this post.
 I hope you find the joy in the song just like I did.

 Here's a video to the song.
 Like my friend jideScata would say ENJOY!!!!